 The university takes a comprehensive approach to measuring and reporting its carbon (greenhouse gas) emissions and works to reduce emissions not only through the management of its estate and operations but also through the engagement and education of its students and staff.
 The university has produced a carbon management plan which sets out how DMU plans to reduce its carbon emissions.
-A copy of the Carbon Management Plan can be downloaded here.
+Download a copy of the carbon management plan.

 The university has set itself demanding targets for reducing its carbon emissions.
 These targets include carbon emissions from energy use and DMU owned vehicles (known as scope 1 and 2 emissions), and emissions from waste, water, business travel, staff and student commute, international student travel, UK based student travel, and procurement (which are collectively known as scope 3 emissions).